The other day I was taking a walk on the beach, and I saw someone intentionally leaving their footmarks in the sand. However, it didn’t last for long.

 Do they? – Wonder not!

-Being alone give you time and the freedom to think on vague, controversial ideas, and observe sharply, with deeper meaning and sense rather than accepting it superficially.
+Being alone gives you time and the freedom to think on vague, controversial ideas, and observe sharply, with deeper meaning and sense rather than accepting it superficially.

 Walking alone have turned out to be a great benefit From Beethoven, Goethe, Dickens, Darwin To Steve Jobs.